-As suggested by the name, Clear Lake's water was relatively clear during the summer of 2007 (average Secchi disk depth of 5.5 m; Table 1).
-Measured water clarity was greatest on 15 June, with a Secchi disk depth of 5.8 m.
-Water clarity declined in July (Secchi depth = 4.8 m), which corresponds to an increase in suspended particles after spring runoff into the lake.
-Water clarity increased in September (5.5 m) and was similar to June conditions.
-This pattern is typical of productive lakes, in which suspended particles decreases water clarity (early summer), algae grow and consume suspended particles (late summer) and water becomes clear again.
-Fall over-turn may alter water clarity, especially if bottom sediments are re-suspended.
-As water clarity was good in September in Clear Lake, it suggests that fall over-turn was incomplete and bottom sediments were not re-suspended.
+As suggested by the name, Clear Lake's water was relatively clear during the summer of 2008 (average Secchi disk depth of 5.7 m or 31% of total lake depth; Table 1).
+Measured water clarity was greatest on 26 June, with a Secchi disk depth of 9 m.
+Water clarity began to decline by 29 July (Secchi depth = 5.8 m) and then steeply by 19 August (Secchi depth = 3.0 m), which corresponds to an increase in suspended particles.
+Water clarity increased in September (5 m) and was similar to late July conditions.
+This pattern is typical of productive lakes, in which suspended particles decrease water clarity (early summer), algae grow and consume suspended particles (late summer) and water becomes clear again.
+Fall over-turn may alter water clarity, especially if bottom sediments are resuspended.
+As water clarity was good in September in Clear Lake, it suggests that fall over-turn either had not occurred yet or was incomplete, and bottom sediments were not re-suspended.